-Authors: Jie Shu (North China University of Technology, CHINA) email@example.com
+Authors: Jie Shu (The University of Nottingham, UK) email@example.com

 Guoping Qiu (The University of Nottingham, UK) Guoping.Qiu@nottingham.ac.uk

 Mohammad Ilyas(Queens Medical Center NHS Trust, University of Nottingham, UK) Mohammad.Ilyas@nottingham.ac.uk

 Requires: ImageJ 1.40p or later, downloaded from ImageJ Source: In IHC_Toolbox.jar Dataset: Nuclei Dataset: Include 52 images of 200x200 pixels.
 They are captured from Diaminobenzidine (DAB) stained Tissue Microarray (TMA) images and Wholes Slide (WS) images.
 These images contain severely clustered nuclei.
 You can download this dataset from Nuclei DATA.

 Gland Dataset: Include 20 images of 1280x1024 pixels.
 They are captured from DAB stained TMA images and WS images.
 These images contain normal glands and tumor glands.
 You can download this dataset from Gland DATA.